thandipearl/Engineering-Quality-Analysis-with-R/README.md

 ---

-# Step 2 — Improve the Row Labels
+# Improve the Row Labels

 Each row represents a batch of material.
 To make plots easier to interpret, we combine the **Lot Number** and **Outcome** into the row names.